What is Clogging?

 The roots of American Clogging are found in the cross-pollination of various early European immigrant, Native American and African Slave dance forms primarily in the southern Appalachian Mountain region.
 It was an improvised percussive solo or individual form of dancing done in social settings, such as harvest festivals, christenings, barn raisings, church socials, and the Saturday night dance.
 Towards the close of the 19th century, communities started to incorporate this improvisational footwork in the social, formation, and square dance figures that were also brought with Western European diaspora immigrants.
 Known today as “hoedown” or “freestyle” clogging, this socializing event took on many forms regionally and remained a vernacular communal activity.

 One of clog dancing's most renowned founders, Bascom Lamar Lunsford of Asheville, North Carolina, helped to popularize the art of team clogging by adding it as a category of competition in the annual Mountain Dance and Folk Festival held in Asheville during the late 1920's.
-A group called the Soco Gap Cloggers won the competition with a routine featuring precision mountain figures accompanied by freestyle step dancing.
-The Soco Gap Dancers became well known for their energetic style.
-In a performance for the Queen of England, it is reported that her majesty remarked at the footwork as very much like "Clogging" in her country.
+A group called the Soco Gap Cloggers directed by Sam Queen won the competition with a routine featuring precision mountain figures accompanied by freestyle footwork.
+This new style was soon copied all over the South, and eventually even made its way to the White House.
+The Soco Gap cloggers were invited to perform for President Roosevelt and Queen of England, and it was reported that her majesty remarked at the footwork as very much like "clogging" in her country.
 The term stuck, and the media used the term in documenting the performance.
 The step dance emerging from the Southern Mountains became known as "clog dancing".

 Freestyle: